hechth/dpath_gae/examples/README.md

 Both methods - symmetric and non-symmetric - rely on the [tf.contrib.image.sparse_image_warp](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/contrib/image/sparse_image_warp) function which takes an image as well as two sets of control points, outputting a deformation field and the warped image.

+The registration procedure follows these steps:
+1. Extract (overlapping) patches with fixed size and stride from fixed and moving image (or both, in symmetric version).
+2. Run inference on all patches to get latent representations as distributions over latent space.
+3. Compute loss as distance between distributions of patches at same spatial positions.
+4. Minimize image distance by optimizing the transformation parameters - the control point positions - and repeat.

+Intermediate results are displayed using pyplot.
+The x shaped marks indicate the positions of the control points where the input image is sampled.

 ### Symmetric

 The symmetric registration optimizes two sets of control points, one over each image and warps both images to a common set of fixed, regular target points.